 Snap beans are easy to grow in any warm, well-drained soil, but they must have warmth.
 Wait until after your last frost has passed to set out the plants, then space them about 8 inches apart.
 A double row, in which 2 rows of plants are grown with 12 inches between the rows, will produce the most beans per square foot.
 For a steady harvest all summer, set out a second set of plants 3 to 4 weeks after your first planting.
-Before setting out the plants, mix a 3-inch layer of compost into the soil.
-Fertilize when you water them in using Bonnie Herb & Vegetable Plant Food.
+Before setting out the plants, mix a several inch thick layer of compost or Miracle-Gro® Garden Soil for Vegetables & Herbs into the soil to add nutrition and improve the soil texture.
+Fertilize snap bean plants when you water them in using Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food.
 When given a little starter fertilizer and biologically active compost, beans usually need no further feeding.
 By teaming up with bacteria in the soil, beans create their own nitrogen – the most important nutrient plants require if they are to make strong new growth.

 Keep beans weeded, and mulch over the spaces between plants to conserve moisture and reduce problems with weeds.
 Mulch also helps keep the pods clean, which is a terrific convenience with snap beans.